refactco/ai-chatbot/docs/ARTIFACT-TESTING.md

 2. Check the browser console for any errors
 3. Refresh the page and try again

+If version history isn't working:
+1. Ensure you've made changes that trigger new versions
+2. Wait for the "Saving changes..." indicator to clear
+3. Check localStorage or network requests to confirm versions were created
+4. Try using a different browser if issues persist

 ## Next Steps

-After testing the basic artifacts, you can:
+After testing the basic artifacts and version control, you can:
 1. Modify the sample content in `mock-api-service.ts` to test different scenarios
 2. Add custom artifact actions
-3. Integrate with real AI services for artifact generation
+3. Test performance with large documents and many versions
+4. Verify responsive behavior across different device sizes